Loire Valley Cycling Route — Planning Your Ride Through French Wine Country

 Spring Rain and Other Honest Notes

 April is appealing on paper but genuinely rainy in practice.
 The Loire Valley gets about 65–70 mm of precipitation in April, spread across roughly 12–14 rainy days.
-That’s not catastrophic, but it’s enough to make several of your riding days soggy.
+That’s not catastrophic, but it’s enough to make several riding days soggy.
 Bring a packable rain jacket regardless of when you go — a Decathlon B’Twin cycling rain jacket costs about €30 and packs into a jersey pocket.
 I’ve been caught in May showers twice.
 You will be too.

 Accommodation Along the Route